-Before a proposal may be forwarded to a sponsor, it must receive administrative approval.
-Your proposal will be reviewed by appropriate administrative personnel for completeness (i.e., have the grantor requirements been met and is the proposal structured as directed by the program guidelines), accuracy (i.e., is the budget adequate to accomplish the proposed tasks, are the proper rates used, does the budget calculate properly) and compliance with applicable College, sponsor, state and federal guidelines.
+Before a proposal may be forwarded to a sponsor, it must first be reviewed by appropriate administrative personnel for

+- Completeness: have the grantor requirements been met and is the proposal structured as directed by the program guidelines? - Accuracy: is the budget adequate to accomplish the proposed tasks, are the proper rates used, does the budget calculate properly? - Compliance: is your application compliant with applicable College, sponsor, state and federal guidelines?

-In order to facilitate the administrative review process, a Statement of Commitments and Proposal Approval form has been developed to insure that a proposal is properly routed, reviewed and approved by all required parties.
-The Proposal Approval form is an internal document and should not be submitted to the sponsor.
-One copy of the proposal, with a final budget, and the completed Proposal Approval form should be on file in the SRO at least seven working days prior to the due date of your proposal.
+In order to facilitate the administrative review process, a Statement of Commitments and Proposal Approval form has been developed to ensure that a proposal is properly routed, reviewed and approved by all required parties prior to submission.
+The Statement of Commitments and Proposal Approval Form is an internal document and should not be submitted to the sponsor.

+At least seven business days prior to the due date, the following should be on file with the SRO: